Apex-Challenges/Getting-Started/README.md

-# Coding 101 Gettting Started
+# Coding 101 Getting Started

 Start here to ensure you can connect an existing repository to a scratch org and push your work.